pcesarperez/Modding-never-changes/Modding never changes.md

 1. Download _Enhanced Night Sky_ file with NMM.
 2. Download _krzymar_HI-RES_Moon-0_2_0-bright_ file with NMM (I prefer the brighter version, instead of the darker one).
 3. Activate them in the same order you downloaded them.
 There shouln't be any overwriting.
-There are not data files installed either, so no need to run LOOT.
+There are no data files installed either, so no need to run LOOT.
 4. Launch the game and just compare.
 ![Fallout 3 night before](Images/Fallout%203%20night%20before.png)
 ![Fallout 3 night after](Images/Fallout%203%20night%20after.png)